harsha01raj/MediaNV/Day2/Readme.md

 Understanding Runtime Environments & Event Handling

-1️⃣ What is a Runtime Environment?
+1.What is a Runtime Environment?

 A runtime environment is the platform where JavaScript code executes and provides APIs, libraries, and services required for execution.

 JavaScript does not run alone — it always needs a runtime.

-🌍 Types of JavaScript Runtime Environments
+ Types of JavaScript Runtime Environments

-🔹 Browser Runtime
+Browser Runtime
 Runs JavaScript inside a web browser
 Managed by Chrome, Firefox, Safari
 Provides Browser APIs

-🔹 Node.js Runtime
+Node.js Runtime
 Runs JavaScript on the server / local machine
 Built on V8 engine
 Provides Node.js APIs